How much is your car worth?

 To help drivers see further while navigating curves, the Mazda 6 Grand Touring Reserve/Signature has standard adaptive headlights to illuminate around corners automatically by reading vehicle speed and steering wheel angle.
 The Jetta GLI doesn’t offer cornering lights.

-The Mazda 6 Grand Touring/Signature has standard automatic dimming rear and side view mirrors which automatically darken quickly when headlights shine on them, keeping following vehicles from blinding or distracting the driver.
+The Mazda 6’s optional rear and side view mirrors have an automatic dimming feature.
+These mirrors can be set to automatically darken quickly when headlights shine on them, keeping following vehicles from blinding or distracting the driver.
 The Jetta GLI has an automatic rear view mirror, but its side mirrors don’t dim.

 Both the Mazda 6 and the Jetta GLI offer available heated front seats.
 The Mazda 6 Grand Touring Reserve/Signature also has standard heated rear seats to keep those passengers extremely comfortable in the winter.
 Heated rear seats aren’t available in the Jetta GLI.